jozimills/myleadfin/README.md

 1. **Create a GitHub Repository**

    - Go to GitHub.com and create a new repository
-   - Name it something like `personal-finance-blog` or `financewise-blog`
+   - Name it something like `personal-finance-blog` or `myleadfin-blog`
    - Make sure it's set to **Public**

 2. **Upload Your Files**